 When you moved your loved one into a nursing facility, you assumed the staff would provide quality, attentive care.
 If you’ve noticed signs of elder abuse or neglect, however, the experienced personal injury attorneys at DeMayo Law Offices can help you take immediate steps to protect your loved one and secure the compensation you need to cover their health care, residential needs, pain and suffering, and more.

 At DeMayo Law Offices, we hold nursing homes and staff responsible for the abuse their patients endure.
-Depending on the circumstances, the perpetrator could be a nurse, a maintenance worker, or another resident.
-Whoever the negligent party is, we can help you pursue a case against them and make sure they’re held accountable for their actions.
+Depending on the circumstances, the perpetrator could be a nurse, maintenance worker, or another resident.
+Whoever the negligent party is, we can help you pursue a case against them and hold them accountable for their actions.

-Contact us at (704) 333-1000 to schedule a free consultation, and one of our Charlotte nursing home negligence lawyers will advise you on the best way to take legal action to help ensure the future well-being of your beloved family member.
+Contact us at (704) 850-6832 to schedule a free consultation with one of our Charlotte nursing home negligence lawyers.
+We will advise you on the best way to take legal action to help ensure the future well-being of your beloved family member.

 The Major Types of Nursing Home Negligence